-Companies operating in the oil and natural gas industry are subject to extensive regulation and control of operations (including land tenure, exploration, development, production, refining and upgrading, transportation, and marketing) as a result of legislation enacted by various levels of government with respect to the pricing and taxation of oil and natural gas through agreements among the governments of Canada, Alberta, British Columbia and Saskatchewan, all of which should be carefully considered by investors in the oil and natural gas industry.
-All current legislation is a matter of public record and Peyto is unable to predict what additional legislation or amendments may be enacted.
-Outlined below are some of the principal aspects of legislation, regulations and agreements governing the oil and natural gas industry in Alberta, the province in which the vast majority of Peyto's oil and natural gas properties are located.
+Companies operating in the oil and natural gas industry are subject to extensive regulation and control of operations (including land tenure, exploration, development, production, refining and upgrading, transportation, and marketing) as a result of legislation enacted by various levels of government with respect to the pricing and taxation of oil and natural gas including the governments of Canada, Alberta, British Columbia and Saskatchewan, all of which investors in the oil and natural gas industry should carefully consider.
+All current legislation is a matter of public record and Peyto is unable to predict what additional legislation or amendments governments may enact in the future.
+The following comprises some of the principal aspects of legislation, regulations and agreements governing the oil and natural gas industry in Alberta, the province in which the vast majority of Pevto's oil and natural gas properties are located.